nixpkgs-architecture/pkgs-modules/use-cases/deep-replace.md

 <a name="Nested-Ex"></a>
 ### Nested Overlays

-Nested overlays and "chained" vs. "composed" overlays, as well as when `prev` and `final` should be used is a common source of confusion.
+Nested overlays, "chained" vs. "composed" overlays, as and when to use `prev` and `final` are common sources of confusion.
 This can be particularly problematic when consuming overlays defined externally.

 There is an extended example [here](../scratch/nested-extend.nix) that shows a